Bugswriter/tuxi/README.md

 # Tuxi

-Tuxi is a simple bash script that scrapes Google search results and SERPs, and provides instant, concise answers for your questions in the terminal.
+A CLI tool that scrapes Google search results and SERPs, and provides instant, concise answers for your questions in the terminal.

 ![Working demo GIF](https://i.ibb.co/sCwYpZ8/general.gif)